sumfacts/sumfacts/README.md

 Information today is a source of power and the majority of it is owned by relatively few organizations and people.

-What the public needs is a way to combine pieces of information together in a way that it is easier to make sense of the whole, reach consensus and educate each other about important topics.
+What the public needs is a way to combine pieces of information together in a way that it is easier to make sense of the whole, and educate each other about important topics.
+It also needs to be resistant to attack and censorship.

 Through collectively examining and discussing opposing ideas we will be able to find truth and clarity on matters.